bgraham89/fivecarddraw/docs/README.md

 # Docs

-This folder contains details about the fivecarddraw.py model of five card draw poker.
+This folder contains documentation about the datastructures, algorithms and application of fivecarddraw.py.